-The AHGO laboratory focuses on research of new computer-based techniques to improve design and optimization of FPGA and VLSI digital systems, emphasizing applications in signal processing, computer vision, cloud computing, and communications.
+The AHGO laboratory focuses on research of new computer-based techniques to improve design and optimization of vision, cloud computing, and communications.
 The lab is equipped with Intel workstations, Xilinx and Altera FPGA development boards and environments, and commercial CAD tools.